Orangelily is dedicated to sharing Nature Connection Practices and Holistic Movement to energise, empower and open the heart.

 As a child I loved moving freely in nature and remember feeling energised, joyful and connected when twirling barefoot outdoors.
 At secondary school I was introduced to ballroom lessons and felt alive and happy when on the dance floor.
 By the time I completed my A-levels I had grown critical of my body and did not consider a career in movement.
 Longing to be free, I studied foreign languages, left my native Germany to live in Paris and London, and worked in various linguistic roles.

-From dormant to rampant Biophilia 🙂 – Taking it all outside
+From dormant to rampant Biophilia 🙂 – Rediscovering NATURE

-My father is a geography teacher, keen environmentalist and fishing expert.
-As children we would go on geological excursions to find rare fossils, pick mushrooms in the forest, go fishing and swim in local lakes.
-My mother, a maths teacher, would bring home injured wild animals and heal them with home-made tinctures made of Arnica and other herbs.
+My father is a Geography teacher, environmentalist and fishing expert.
+As children we hunted for fossils, went fishing and swam in local lakes.
+My mother, a Maths teacher, brought home injured wild animals and healed them with home-made tinctures from Arnica, Calendula and other herbs.
 Our house was surrounded by forest and we were allowed to roam freely.

 Working in Central London started the vicious circle of “commute-office-commute-tv” and I “forgot” how wonderful I had always felt in nature.
 Discovering holistic movement got me back on track.
 I transitioned from office roles to teaching indoor movement.
-Later I included outdoor movement at special events and retreats and my love of nature was rekindled.
-I discovered the emerging science of “Nature Therapy” proving the extraordinary and far-reaching wellbeing and healing effects of Nature on Humans (The Biophilia Effect), and have been exploring various nature based practices including Shinrin Yoku (Forest Bathing), Earthing, Wild Swimming and connecting with light, the elements, animals and plants.
+When I included outdoor movement at events and retreats my love of nature was rekindled.
+I discovered the growing science of “Nature Therapy” proving the extraordinary and far-reaching wellbeing and healing effects of Nature on Humans, and have been studying various nature connection practices including Shinrin Yoku (Forest Bathing), Earthing, Wild Swimming and connecting with light, the elements, animals and plants.
+As one of the first 4 Forest Bathing Guides trained by the Forest Bathing Institute in the UK I am grateful to guide private and corporate groups to benefit from the healing and restorative powers of nature.

-I am passionate about helping others experience extraordinary natural energy and joyful embodied wellbeing in harmony with nature.
+Helping others experience extraordinary natural energy and joyful embodied wellbeing in harmony with nature is my heart’s calling.

 Orangelily supports nature charities including: www.treesisters.org and www.surreywildlifetrust.org